Max Fosh

 Maximilian Arthur Fosh (born 3 April 1995) is an English YouTuber and comedian.
-As of July 2025, his YouTube channel has over 4.7 million subscribers.
+As of April 2026, his YouTube channel has over 5 million subscribers.

 Early life

 Maximilian Arthur Fosh was born on 3 April 1995 at St Thomas' Hospital in London, England, to father Matthew Fosh, an English cricketer and rugby union player, and mother Helena.
 He has a sister, Talitha.
-He attended Arnold House School in Westminster, London before progressing to Harrow School – the same school his father attended – from 2008 until 2013.
+He attended Arnold House School in Westminster, London before progressing to Harrow School from 2008 until 2013.

+Fosh later attended Newcastle University and graduated with a Bachelor's degree.

 Career

 Radio

-While studying for a combined honours in English literature and business at Newcastle University, Fosh began presenting at Radio Tyneside.
+While studying at Newcastle University, Fosh began presenting at Radio Tyneside.
 When at Radio Tyneside, he won gold in the "Best Newcomer" category at the National Hospital Radio Awards in 2017.

 On Christmas Day in 2022, Fosh presented a half-hour "TikTok Takeover" show on BBC Radio 1, following an event almost two years earlier which involved printing his CV in large text on the roof of a car, and parking it outside of Broadcasting House in London.

+Fosh is set to host new BBC Radio 4 quiz Your Number's Up, with two pilot episodes airing in summer 2026.